Updated May 16, 2023

 If you are looking for anything closer to Matlab in terms of compatibility and computational ability, then Octave is the best Matlab alternative.
 Most of the projects developed for Matlab run on Octave too.
 It runs on any Operating system without any modifications.

-- Can handle powerful mathematical syntax and is equipped with plotting and visualizing tools.
+- It can handle powerful mathematical syntax and has plotting and visualizing tools.

 - Primarily developed for complex linear and non-linear numerical computations